sipherr/depression/README.md

 - Flatter her
 - Take her to dinner ... plan dates
-- buy her stuff....flowers shoes jewlery.
+- Buy her stuff....flowers shoes jewlery.
 KNow her size :) Get her sexy stuff hehe
-- spa day
+- Spa day
--
 - Tell her you love her

 ## Apology
 You may have acted out in many awful ways and your partner likely expects you to offer a sincere apology.